masroof-maindak/silly-cat-network/README.md

-## Set up/Running
+## Setup
 * First go to the WebApp directory and run `npm i` to automatically install dependencies.
-* Then, start the server and then the client by executing the binaries named 'server' and 'client' respectively.
+* Then, run the server and client binaries, in that order.
-* Lastly, to start the webapp, run `npm run dev` inside the WebApp directory.
+* Lastly, to start the webapp server, run `npm run dev` inside WebApp/.

-### Introduction
+## Introduction
 This is an implementation of a multi-threaded C++ graph database that uses bTrees and linked lists to store vertices and edges respectively.
 The database itself is fairly generic but a sample application developed with React has been provided that communicates with the database via an intermediary client which is responsible for transmitting queries and information.

 ## Features